EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 ### Closures' syntax in Rust is difficult.

 If you come from languages like Javascript, you are probably familiar with closures (as in the [debounce pattern]({{< ref path="/posts/debounce-y-throttle-en-javascript/index.md" lang="en" >}})), well in Rust they also exist, but the first time I saw one, I was confused by its syntax, using pipes to receive the arguments and with the word move, which transfers the property of all the variables it contains to the closure.
+Why not use the same syntax that functions use?

 ``` rust
 std::thread::spawn(move || {